Piping in previous answers or respondent information

 Piping in respondent answers from a previous question allows you to ask respondents follow-up questions on the answers given.
 Depending on the piping question type, different answer functions may be used.

-In the following example, the case company is interested to find out if respondents are still willing to recommend their new car model if their top three most important features are not offered.
-The company first asked respondents to rank the features according to importance, and used piping to import the top 3 choices in the next Net Promoter Score question with the formula:
+For example, you are interested to find out if respondents are still willing to recommend their new car model if their top three most important features are not offered.
+You can ask respondents to rank the features according to importance, and use piping to import the top 3 choices in the next Net Promoter Score question with the formula:

 top(question_id, 3)